blockjoy/blockvisor-protocols/README.md

 ├── example-chain/        # Example of a new protocol structure │   ├── example-client1/  # First client implementation
 │   └── example-client2/  # Second client implementation
-└── node-base/           # Base image with common utilities and monitoring
+└── node-base/           # Base image with common utilities and monitor
 ```

 ## Automation Features